 - New York

-Held on Fifth Avenue in front of St. Patrick’s Cathedral, most people (not just New Yorkers, people all over the world!) go to Easter Mass beforehand then enjoy the parade afterwards.
+Held on Fifth Avenue in front of St. Patrick’s Cathedral, most people (not just New Yorkers, people all over the world!) go to Easter Mass beforehand and then enjoy the parade afterward.

 19. Which holiday is the top-selling candy holiday?